Fury Warrior Frequently Asked Questions — Dragonflight 10.2

-On this page, we go over several of the most frequently asked questions regarding Fury Warrior in World of Warcraft — Battle for Azeroth Dragonflight 10.0.7.
+On this page, we go over several of the most frequently asked questions regarding Fury Warrior in World of Warcraft — Dragonflight 10.2.
 This will be updated as more common repeated questions surface over the course of the expansion.

 Should I Worry About Rage?